flo1/bltn/README.md

 Depends
 ---

-You need w3m to use this script.
+You need wget, w3m and youtube-dl to use this script.

 Installation
 ---